-The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the academy trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
+The TPS is an unfunded scheme and contributions are calculated to spread the cost of pensions over employees' working lives with the academy trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
+The contributions are determined by the Government Actuary based on quadrennial valuations using a prospective unit credit method.
 As stated in note 16, the TPS is a multi-employer scheme and there is insufficient information available to use defined benefit accounting.
 The TPS is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.